Skip to content

 Brendon McCullum, Ben Stokes (Ashes)

-Image: Brendon McCullum (left) and Stokes are not concerned after safeguarding their positions as coach and captain respectively
+Image: Brendon McCullum (left) and Stokes are not concerned about safeguarding their positions as coach and captain respectively

 A day after head coach Brendon McCullum said speculation over his job should England be beaten in Adelaide "does not bother me", Stokes echoed a similar sentiment regarding his own position.